-By publishing a post, embellished with a picture of Fernand Chatelain's sculpture Bonjour aux promeneurs, this weblog on november 11 2008 entered the blogosphere.
+By publishing a post, embellished with a picture of Fernand Chatelain's sculpture Bonjour aux promeneurs, this weblog on november 11 2008 joined the world of digital media.
+In that first post I said that the idea behind the weblog was to raise awareness of creations such as the one made by Picassiette.

-So why not filling this gap and share the information I had collected in a weblog about sites in Europe, writing in english to reach both an american, a european and an international audience, with a focus on inventorying and documenting these creative sites?.
+So it seemed like a good idea to fill this gap and share my information in a weblog about sites in Europe, writing in english to reach both an american, a european and an international audience, with a focus on inventory and documentation of these sites.

 Why Outsider Environments?